Sunday, July 30, 2017

 Raincoat—Mathura Nagarpati kahe tum Gokul jao

 Rituparno Ghosh's Raincoat is a beautiful film.
-The film is inspired by a story by O Henry called the Gift of the Magi.
+The film is inspired by a story by O Henry called The Gift of the Magi.
 The story is about a married couple, Jim and Della, and how they deal with buying Christmas gifts for each other with their limited means.
-They both sacrifice their prized possessions to buy gifts to show how priceless is their love.
+They both sacrifice their prized possessions to buy gifts to show how priceless their love is.
 Adapting to an Indian setting, Raincoat is about Mannu (Ajay Devgn) and Niru (Aishwarya Rai).
 They grew up in the same neighborhood and were lovers once.
 Due to Mannu's poor financial condition, Niru marries another guy.
 It is now six years later.
 Mannu has lost his job and needs money to start his own business.
-Niru, now a married woman, is dealing with her own financial problems as her husband suffered substantial monetary losses.
+Niru, now a married woman, is dealing with financial problems as her husband suffered substantial monetary losses.
 She is also struggling to make ends meet.
-Mannu visits Niru; they reminisce about the past and makeup stories about their perfect life.
-Like it happens in the Gift of the Magi, a surprise gift awaits both of them.
+Mannu visits Niru; they reminisce about the past and make up stories about their perfect life.
+Like in the Gift of the Magi, a surprise gift awaits both of them.

 Tumhari priya ab puri gharvaali,